-After all, how difficult could this teaching lark really have been?
+After all, how hard could this teaching lark have been?

-It’s a strange kind of pressure that comes from a classroom of expectant faces staring at you – on at least a couple of occasions the urge to run away had the strength of Hercules.
+It’s a strange kind of pressure that comes from encountering a classroom of expectant, judicious faces: on at least a couple of occasions, the urge to run away had the strength of Hercules.

 And yet my love of the work grew with every lesson.
 To see a student apply what I’d taught them warmed my heart, as would their smiles and wais at the end of a lesson.

-It was the small things that stood out.
+Now I had the chance to experience the daily ebb and flow of life in Bangkok, a city where the small things seemed to resonate the most.
 A motorbike taxi ride from Victory Monument BTS; watching the Sirat Expressway racing by in the distance at Chulalongkorn University; walking down a jampacked Sukhumvit Road; dodging the shoppers at MBK or Siam Paragon; or stopping for Kuey Teow Ped along Thong Lor on my way home from work.

 Tiny moments, admittedly, but it was those details I’d notice and cherish as I took in the sights, sounds and smells of the metropolis.

-More importantly, it was the students who helped me settle into BKK life.
+In terms of human interaction, it was the students who most helped me settle into BKK life.

 It was through them I had my first taste of many staple Thai dishes.
-And it was the students who explained the tradition of wearing yellow shirts every Monday as an homage to the King and the day of his birth.
+And it was the students who explained the tradition of wearing yellow shirts every Monday in tribute to the King and the day of his birth.

-Their generosity of spirit was humbling and any special occasion saw me inundated with cards and gifts.
+Their generosity of spirit was humbling; any special occasion saw me inundated with cards and gifts.
 It was the first time I’d ever received a Valentine’s Day card signed by 25 people, for instance.
 I felt guilty spending the following hour explaining to them the finer points of modal verbs.
-It didn’t feel like a fair swap.
+It never felt like a fair swap.